Sakhalin Island taiga: Climate

 The climate of the region is Subarctic climate, without dry season (Köppen climate classification Subarctic climate (Dfc)).
 This climate is characterized by mild summers (only 1–3 months above 10 °C) and cold, snowy winters (coldest month below -3 °C).
 The warm Tsushima Current flows up the southwest side of the island, while the cold Sea of Okhotsk current chills the northern part of the island.

-The cold influence of the Okhotsk Sea (which is covered in ice much of the year), drives much of the taiga ecology of the island, even at the relatively southern latitudes (the island stretches from 46 degrees north to 54 degrees).
+The cold influence of the Okhotsk Sea, which is covered in ice much of the year, drives much of the taiga ecology of the island, even at the relatively southern latitudes.
+The island stretches from 46 degrees north to 54 degrees.
 The collisions of warm and cold sea current in a humid area produce frequent storms and fog.

-The island is wet, with monsoon characteristics (precipitation being highest in the summer).
-Precipitation various from 600 to 1,200 mm/year, depending on location, altitude, etc. The Poronaysky Nature Reserve in the southeast of the island gets more than 100 rainstorms per year (average precipitation 600 mm/year), with frequent fog in the summer.
+The island is wet, with monsoon characteristics.
+Precipitation is highest in the summer.
+Precipitation various from 600 to 1,200 mm/year, depending on location, altitude, etc. The Poronaysky Nature Reserve in the southeast of the island gets more than 100 rainstorms per year, average precipitation 600 mm/year, with frequent fog in the summer.